CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `apply_new_receiver`
 !!! description "`PegKeeper.apply_new_receiver():`"

     Function to apply the new receiver of the PegKeeper's profit.
-This function can only be called by `future_receiver` and only if the deadline is not over.

     ??? quote "Source code"